Azure/azure-sdk-for-java/sdk/search/azure-search-documents/README.md

 #### Create a SearchIndexClient

-To create a SearchIndexerClient, you will need the values of the Azure Cognitive Search service URL endpoint and admin key.
+To create a `SearchIndexClient/SearchIndexAsyncClient`, you will need the values of the Azure Cognitive Search service URL endpoint and admin key.

 <!-- embedme ./src/samples/java/com/azure/search/documents/ReadmeSamples.java#L62-L65 -->